vhallac/rails_to_pylons/README.txt

   coupled in Rails.
 This is not the case for Pylons.
 I will revisit this after the initial port is done.

 - The model doesn't keep the clear text password at all.
-As sson as it is set or changed, it is hashed.
+As soon as it is set or changed, it is hashed.

-- Form error rendering: It may be possible to generate a for with error messages that look very similar to the rails application, but it would require a lot of work - and maybe experimenting with alternate form rendering/validating libraries.
+- Form error rendering: It may be possible to generate a form with error messages that look very similar to the rails application, but it would require a lot of work - and maybe experimenting with alternate form rendering/validating libraries.
 I will leave this as is for now.

 - Logging?
 No idea where/how things are logged in pylons.
 Need to stop passwords from being printed to the log files if it happens.

+- Testing: Is there a better way to handle the Rails' renders_template() check than using mock objects?
+The current solution requires the test case to specify the controller that will handle the request under test.

-Progress: Finished Chapter 7
+Progress: Finished Chapter 8